What is an IOU (and what isn't)

 **Physical banknotes:** In times gone by, physical banknotes have been an IOU for gold but in modern times banknotes are not redeemable for anything other than perhaps a newer bank note which can scarcely be considered redemption at all.
 So today banknotes are not IOUs.

-A piece of gold: you may observe someone exchanging a piece of gold for something else of value perhaps a car.
+**A piece of gold:** you may observe someone exchanging a piece of gold for something else of value perhaps a car.
 Does that mean that the gold was acting as an IOU?
-It should be noted that before the transaction the car owner did not actually owe the gold owner anything.
+It should be noted that before the transaction the car owner did not actually *owe* the gold owner anything.
 The car owner was completely at liberty to refuse the exchange.
-A piece of gold is not in and of itself an IOU.
+So a piece of gold is not, in and of itself, an IOU.